 This setup is nearly identical for all four Surface models, so follow these steps to turn on your Surface for the first time:

 Press and release the power button on your Surface’s top-right edge.

-Tap your favorite language from the list and tap Next.
+Tap your preferred language from the list.

 When the Personalize screen appears, choose your Start screen’s background color, type a name for your Surface into the PC Name box, and tap Next.

 As you tap in different places on the colored strip, the background color changes to match the color beneath your finger.
 Spot a color you like?
 Lift your finger to lock that color into place.

 Then, tap inside the PC Name box and type a name for your Surface.
 If you haven’t attached a keyboard to your Surface, the tablet’s built-in keyboard pops up, letting you type your Surface’s new name.

 The name you choose here will identify your Surface when it connects to networks, either at home, work, or on the Internet.
 Give every computer a different name so you can tell which one is which.